sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/managing-code-insights-with-api.md

 ## Just-in-time vs persisted insights

 Some insights generate and persist time series data, while others calculate their data just-in-time on page load.
-Currently, line chart insights will be persisted, while the language statistics pie charts that run over a single repository will be genearted just-in-time.
+Currently, line chart insights will be persisted, while the language statistics pie charts that run over a single repository will be generated just-in-time.

 ## Creating a persisted insight